What Kind of Liver Disease Can Be Treated with Stem Cell Treatment?

 Alcoholic Liver Disease:

-• Chronic alcohol consumption can cause liver damage, including fatty liver, hepatitis, and cirrhosis.
-Stem cell therapy may help regenerate liver cells and reduce alcohol-induced liver fibrosis.
+- Chronic alcohol consumption can lead to liver damage (e.g., fatty liver, hepatitis, and cirrhosis).
+Stem cell therapy may be used to aid in the regeneration of liver cells and/or liver fibrosis as a result of alcohol-induced liver pathology.

-- Liver Fibrosis and Fibrotic Liver Disease • Liver fibrosis refers to the formation of scar tissue in the liver, typically due to chronic liver injury (from viruses, alcohol, or fatty liver disease).
-If fibrosis progresses to cirrhosis, the liver’s ability to function may be severely compromised.
+- Hypotensive fibrosis pertains to the development of scar tissue in the liver, usually as a result of chronic liver damage (from viruses, alcohol, or fatty liver disease).
+If hypotensive fibrosis evolves to cirrhosis, the functionality of the liver may be significantly impaired.

 Wilson’s Disease:

-• Wilson’s disease is a genetic disorder in which copper accumulates in the liver, causing liver damage, cirrhosis, and neurological symptoms.
-Stem cell therapy may offer a potential way to regenerate liver cells and correct the defective copper metabolism.
+- Wilson’s disease is an autosomal recessive genetic disorder that involves an accumulation of copper in the liver leading to liver damage, cirrhosis, and neurological symptoms.
+Stem cell therapy may provide a treatment option for Wilson’s disease in the future by regenerating liver cells and correcting the abnormal metabolism of copper.

 Alpha-1 Antitrypsin Deficiency: